Cognism | Blog | Connect

 Cognism is a full-scale market intelligence platform that combines phone-verified contact data with powerful sales insights and real-time buyer intent signals.

-What sets it apart is its ability to provide contact data and identify high-value prospects through intent signals and behavioural data, making outreach more targeted and effective.
+Its ability to provide contact data and identify high-value prospects through intent signals and behavioural data sets it apart, making outreach more targeted and effective.

 Key features: